rohlikcz/bitrise-step-open-vpn-with-auth/README.md

-# Connect to OpenVPN Server step
+# Connect to OpenVPN Server with Username Password Authentication

-Establish a VPN connection with the specified OpenVPN server.
+Establish a VPN connection with the specified OpenVPN server and by using a username and a password for authentication.

 ## How to use this Step